drkameleon/ante/content/tutorial/Blocks.md

 menu: main
 ---

-Like Ante is an indentation sensitive language.
-That is, the beginning and end of blocks are marked by an increase in indentation and a decrease in indentation respectively.
-The indentation before a line of non-comment code is called significant whitespace.
+Ante is an indentation sensitive language.
+The beginning and end of blocks are marked by an increase in indentation and a decrease in indentation respectively and the indentation before a line of non-comment code is called significant whitespace.
 Ante's policy on significant whitespace is to keep it as intuitive as possible by preventing inconsistensies that